 Through our executive compensation program, we strive to attract, retain and motivate talented executives and provide them with incentives that reward the achievement of Company performance goals that increase value for our stockholders.
 Our executive compensation program is designed to align our executives' compensation with the Company's short- and long-term goals by linking a significant portion of executive pay to performance-based annual bonuses and stock-based equity awards.
 We use the compensation of our peer group as a reference point when determining the allocation between fixed and variable compensation and when setting target compensation levels.

 The Compensation Committee also believes that our stock ownership guidelines, described in more detail below, help align our executives' interests with those of our stockholders.

-The Company will hold its first "say-on-pay" vote at the Annual Meeting.
+The Company will hold a "say-on-pay" vote at the Annual Meeting.
 Although this vote is advisory and non-binding, the Board and the Compensation Committee intend to consider the results of this vote in making determinations in the future regarding executive compensation arrangements.
+With respect to our named executive officers' compensation for fiscal year 2023, the Company's say-on-pay vote received over 91% stockholder support of votes cast (for and against).